ECTS

 Faculty of Science

-She will focus on pathogenic relationships, but will also present examples of symbiotic associations.
-Applications of microorganisms in biotechnology will be discussed.
-It will describe the mode of action of antibiotics and associated resistance phenomena, as well as their impact.
+It will address pathogenic relationships, but will also present examples of symbiotic associations.
+It will discuss the applications of microorganisms in biotechnology.
+It will describe how antibiotics work and the associated resistance phenomena, as well as their impact.

-This course will introduce the notion of viral ecology, presenting the place and role of viruses in ecosystems.
-The case of bacteriophages will be dealt with more specifically, and the mechanisms of bacterial resistance to phagic infection will be detailed.
-The different types of viral infection in animals will be presented (acute and persistent infections) and illustrated by studying the pathogenesis of selected viral infections.
+The EU will address the concept of viral ecology by presenting the place and role of viruses in ecosystems.
+The case of bacteriophages will be addressed more specifically, and the mechanisms of bacterial resistance to phage infection will be detailed.
+The different types of viral infection in animals will be presented (acute and persistent infections) and illustrated through the study of the pathogenesis of selected viral infections.

-Our knowledge of microorganisms will be extended by the study of Archaea and a model eukaryotic organism, yeast.
+Knowledge about microorganisms will be expanded through the study of Archaea and a model eukaryotic organism, yeast.

 ECTS